 In June 1990, with the No. 2 selection in the 1990 NBA Draft (highest in team history), the Sonics select guard Gary Payton from Oregon State.
 Payton finishes his career at OSU as the school's all-time leading scorer and sixth leading scorer in Pac-10 history.
 Sports Illustrated magazine goes so far as to anoint Payton the College Player of the Year.

-The Sonics’ high regard for Payton has borne itself out: he has been the team’s starting point guard for 11 straight seasons; he is a seven-time All-Star; and on December 9, 2000, he became the SuperSonics’ all-time leading scorer, surpassing Fred Brown’s mark of 14,018 points.
+The Sonics' high regard for Payton was borne out.
+By 2001 he had been the team's starting point guard for 11 straight seasons and was a seven-time All-Star.
+And on December 9, 2000, Payton became the SuperSonics' all-time leading scorer, surpassing Fred Brown's mark of 14,018 points.

 (www.supersonics.com); Seattle SuperSonics 1999-2000 Media Guide ed. by Marc Moquin (Seattle: Full House Sports & Entertainment, 1999).

 < Browse to Previous Essay

 Browse to Next Essay >

 Licensing: This essay is licensed under a Creative Commons license that

 encourages reproduction with attribution.
 Credit should be given to both